kathleenlma/kathleenlma.github.io/_pages/about.md

 	</div>
 	<div class="col-md-6">

-		<p>Kathleen Ma is a Brooklyn-based artist and designer.
+		<p>Kathleen Ma is a NYC-based artist and designer.
 She studied public policy, urban studies and visual arts at Princeton University. </p>

 		<p>Kathleen has worked at <a href="njfuture.org">New Jersey Future</a>, <a href="sf-planning.org">San Francisco Planning Department</a> and <a href="groundplaysf.org">Groundplay</a>.
 She currently works at <a href="https://partnerandpartners.com">Partner & Partners</a>.</p>